 Analysis is based on 1:100-year risk + 40% climate change allowance.
-This method examines a series of storm durations from five minutes to 48 hours.
+This method examines a series of storm durations from 5 minutes to 48 hours.
 Each model calculates flow storage and outflow to determine the storm which creates the largest depth becomes the critical duration for blue roof system.

-A drainage design must be provided for the blue roof element by a suitably qualified and experienced engineer in accordance with BS EN 12056-3:2000.
+A drainage design must be provided for the blue roof element by a suitably qualified and experienced engineer using the methods set out above, with overflow provision being calculated in accordance with BS EN 12056-3:2000.